chennes/OctoPrint-Queue/extras/queue.md

 # Purely local

-This plugin does not use any outside services and has no requirments beyond having an OctoPrint installation.
+This plugin does not use any outside services and has no requirements beyond having an OctoPrint installation.
 It does not enforce any restrictions on the input fields, giving staff complete flexibility in how the tool gets used.